arya-analytics/delta/docs/rfc/220716-ontology.md

 The process for retrieving resource data is as follows:

 1. A caller traverses the DAG until they find a resource of interest.
-2. The ontology does a key-value lookup for the appropriate provider.
+2. The ontology does a key-value lookup for the appropriate service.
-3. The provider retrieve the data for the resource, and binds it to the `ontology.Resource` from the DAG.
+3. The service retrieve the data for the resource, and binds it to the `ontology.Resource` from the DAG.
 4. The `ontology.Resource` is returned to the caller.